jimhigson/oboe.js-dissertation/main/main.md

    })
    .fail( function() {
-      console.log("There might may be more people but", "we don't know who they are yet.");
+      console.log("There might may be more people but", "we do not know who they are yet.");
    });
 ~~~~